Project Need

 This location is publicly owned by Bureau of Reclamation and managed by Deer Creek State Park and provides an area in which anglers and recreationists will be able to legally and safely enter the river.

-Additional boat takeout areas will be improved or created near Vivian Park Bridge and the Tunnels area along Hwy-189 to provide a safe area for people to exit the river safely without increased erosion on the steep banks.
+Additional boat takeout areas were improved near Vivian Park Bridge and the Tunnels area along Hwy-189 last year to provide a safe area for people to exit the river safely without increased erosion on the steep banks.

 Recent private land purchases has resulted in the loss of historical angler access and this continues to cause access issues along the LPR.
 This public access needs to be solidified and secured before any further purchases are made and restrict access more and potential in the area we are proposing to install boat ramps and take outs.